Trump In Asia: A 'Rebalance' Toward Trade

 That's a significant change.
 And it is no political bluff or negotiations posture.
 On no other subject has the president been more detailed or passionate.
 About 1,300 of 3,500 words of the Danang speech were devoted to U.S.-Asia economic relations.

-President Trump declared that "from now on, [we] expect that our partners will faithfully follow the rules just like we do ... markets will be open to an equal degree on both sides, and that private industry, not government planners, will direct investment."
+Trump declared that "from now on, [we] expect that our partners will faithfully follow the rules just like we do ... markets will be open to an equal degree on both sides, and that private industry, not government planners, will direct investment."

 Only "fair" and reciprocal bilateral trade agreements will be acceptable, he said.
 He rejected "large" agreements that "tie our hands, surrender or sovereignty, and make enforcement practically impossible" — presumably referring to the Trans-Pacific Partnership, from which the U.S. has withdrawn and which the remaining 11 countries agreed at the same summit to pursue.